Consider this: Amy has been feeling anxious for some time and it's starting to have a negative impact on her life.

 A blog is the best way to demonstrate your knowledge to potential clients.
 It keeps your website current (which Google loves) and offers helpful ideas and tips.

-When looking for a counsellor, having a well written, useful blog could be what makes Amy choose you over another counsellor.
+When looking for a therapist, having a well written, useful blog could be what makes Amy choose you over another counsellor.

 How easy is it for people to contact you?